-20. Polly-O 2% String Cheese 70 calories, 8g protein, 15% DV calcium Flashback to school lunchbox land with this handy dandy snack.
+Flash back to school lunchbox land with this handy, dandy snack.
 They’re super portable and provide a perfect snack-sized dose of protein to stave off hunger a bit longer.
-Plus, they’re fun to eat.
-Just don’t let your boss see you eating it like a five year old…
+Plus they’re fun to eat.
+Just don’t let your boss see you eating it like a five-year-old.

-21. Sweet Potato Pop Chips 100 calories, 1 g protein, 2 g sugar Pop chips are a great option when craving something crunchy and salty to replace the classic potato chips or flavored pretzels.
-A whole bag is just 100 calories, and they’re air popped instead of fried or baked.
+Popchips are a great option when craving something crunchy and salty to replace classic potato chips or flavored pretzels.
+A single-serving bag is just 100 calories, and they’re air-popped instead of fried or baked.

-22. Mediterranean Snacks Baked Roasted Red Pepper Lentil Chips 110 calories, 2g sugar, 4g protein, 15% DV vitamin C Ladies and gents, they’ve finally done it: Chips made out of lentils.
+Ladies and gents, they’ve finally done it: Chips made out of lentils.
 And they’re actually delicious!
-The base is made from lentils, garbanzo beams, and adzuki beans, which is what adds the protein to this snack.
+The base is made from lentils and garbanzo beans, which is what adds the protein to this snack.
 For a larger snack (and when not confined to the driver’s seat or desk chair), try dipping in hummus or eating with fresh olive tapenade.

-25. Genisoy Rich Cheddar Cheese Soy Crisps 130 calories, 5g protein, 1g sugar Kind of like a cross between a classic chip and a mini rice cake, these soy crisps are a great alternative to classic crunchy snacks.
-Plus, the five grams of protein will help keep you full.
+Kind of like a cross between a potato chip and a mini rice cake, these soy crisps are a great alternative to classic crunchy snacks.
+Plus the five grams of protein will help keep you full.

 The most redeeming quality of these miniature cheese wheels is that they’re so dang cute!
 (Many people have figured out to make them even cuter.)
-But they are also a great source of protein and calcium, and are super easy to carry as an easy healthy snack (especially when paired with a small apple or a few whole grain crackers).
+But they are also a great source of protein and calcium, and are super easy to carry as a healthy snack (especially when paired with a small apple or a few whole-grain crackers).